 Until recently, the vast majority of e-commerce for vape-related products has been conducted through online merchants and community co-ops.
-Ordering online is widely known to offer a cheaper price than buying from a brick & mortar shop.
+Ordering from an online vape store is widely known to offer a cheaper price than buying from a brick & mortar shop.
 But what if I told you there was a way to simply order directly from the manufacturer and receive an even bigger discount?
 Two independent websites are seeking to offer just that: a community for members to purchase directly from the manufacturer at or near wholesale cost and, in the case of the latter I will discuss, even collaborate to have a say in exactly what they want.

 Congrevape: The Kickstarter For Vaping Gear